Understanding PPD in Adoptive Parents

 Diagnosing Postpartum Depression in Adoptive Parents

 Many doctors will look at these symptoms and use a depression screening questionnaire.
-This method ensures you are able to receive treatment immediately, instead of waiting until things worsen.
+This method ensures you can receive treatment immediately instead of waiting until things worsen.

 You do not need to suffer in silence.
 Seeking help from a physician or mental health professional is imperative for your personal health and the health of your child.

 Treatment for post-adoption depression is similar to any other kind of postpartum depression treatment.
 A combination of medication, such as antidepressants and therapy, will help ease the symptoms of postpartum depression in adoptive parents.